PJC-1/maps/README.md

+## This repo follows *Turbo 360's* YouTube tutorial [React with Google Maps](https://www.youtube.com/watch?v=N1J7Q1qJPQM&t=550s)

+## As a note, the following instructions are not complete and may be out of date. *Turbo 360's* YouTube channel also features a new React tutorial using Google Maps, [React & Google Maps Revisited](https://www.youtube.com/watch?v=jZZEskrwc4w&t=203s)

-## Here are step-by-step instructions to make this simple react app that uses the google-maps api and the foursquare api to display a list of places and a map with markers of those places.
+##Here are step-by-step instructions to make this simple react app that uses the google-maps api and the foursquare api to display a list of places and a map with markers of those places.

 ## Here is an screenshot of what the end result will look like: